Unity-Technologies/MeshSyncDCCPlugins/Docs/en/CreateSymbolicLinksOnWindows10.md

 # Allow Symbolic Links on Windows 10

-The build process needs to create symbolic links to create projects that correspond to different versions of DCC tools, and this symbolic link creation is not allowed for regular users on Windows 10 by default.
+The build process needs to create symbolic links to create plugin projects that correspond to different versions of DCC tools, and by default, this symbolic link creation is not allowed for regular users on Windows 10.

-Follow these steps to allow symbolic link creation
+Follow these steps to allow symbolic link creations:

 1. Open **Local Security Policy** by typing `secpol.msc` on Windows Command Prompt